-You see, we might find that we LOVE a certain area of the country in the summer, but not at all in the winter.
+You see, living fulltime in an RV has brought our family so much joy and flexibility.
+We might find that we LOVE a certain area of the country in the summer, but not at all in the winter.
 And visa versa.

 We might LOVE Florida in the winter, but I don’t think we’d love living there in the summer.